-Finding a home in the Democratic Republic of the Congo is a key part of settling into expat life here.
-When househunting, new arrivals are often shocked at how expensive accommodation is, particularly in the capital Kinshasa.
+Finding accommodation in the Democratic Republic of the Congo (DRC) is key to settling into expat life here.
+When house hunting, new arrivals are often shocked at how expensive accommodation is, particularly in the capital Kinshasa.

-Fortunately for many expats, housing costs, including rent, electricity and other utilities, may be covered by their employer.
-We advise expats moving to the DRC as part of corporate relocation to ensure that their employment package provides for the high accommodation costs or includes secure housing.
+Fortunately, if you're working in the DRC, your employer may cover housing costs, including rent, electricity and other utilities.
+We advise expats moving to the DRC as part of corporate relocation to ensure that your employment package provides for the high accommodation costs or includes secure housing.

 Types of accommodation in the DRC